-1 except in accordance with the 2 principles of fundamental justice."
-3 While it is often invoked in the sphere of criminal law, section 7 rights may be extended where there 4 5 is -- and I quote: "State action which directly engages 6 7 the justice system and its administration."
-8 9 To date, section 7 has only successfully 10 been invoked to restrict the State's ability to deprive 11 individuals of rights or liberties, arguing that inaction 12 by the State that leads to a deprivation of life or 13 liberty in its failure to hold perpetrators of violence 14 against Indigenous women and girls accountable, breach of 15 section 7 may be a novel argument.
-But it is not a huge 16 conceptual stretch, particularly as such an action is in 17 the context of the administration of justice.
-18 Section 12 provides that: 19 "Everyone has the right not to be 20 subjected to...cruel and unusual 21 treatment or punishment."
-22 Treatment is cruel and unusual when it 23 outrages standards of decency or conscience, which the individual as well as the collective stories of missing 24 25 and murdered Indigenous women clearly do.
+1 except in accordance with the

+2 principles of fundamental justice."

+3 While it is often invoked in the sphere of

+4 criminal law, section 7 rights may be extended where there

+5 is and I quote:

+6 "State action which directly engages

+7 the justice system and its

+8 administration."

+9 To date, section 7 has only successfully

+10 been invoked to restrict the State's ability to deprive

+11 individuals of rights or liberties, arguing that inaction

+12 by the State that leads to a deprivation of life or

+13 liberty in its failure to hold perpetrators of violence

+14 against Indigenous women and girls accountable, breach of

+15 section 7 may be a novel argument.
+But it is not a huge

+16 conceptual stretch, particularly as such an action is in

+17 the context of the administration of justice.

+18 Section 12 provides that:

+19 "Everyone has the right not to be

+20 subjected tocruel and unusual

+21 treatment or punishment."

+22 Treatment is cruel and unusual when it

+23 outrages standards of decency or conscience, which the

+24 individual as well as the collective stories of missing

+25 and murdered Indigenous women clearly do.
 Providing

-1 greater elaboration in the standards involved for this 2 type of illegal treatment, section 12 has a parallel in 3 international law in the convention against torture and other cruel, inhuman, or degrading treatment to which 4 5 Canada is a party and under which there is increasing recognition that gender-based violence against women may 6 7 be considered torture in some circumstances.
-The committee that monitors compliance with 8 9 the convention has recognized that the principle of 10 non-discrimination is fundamental to the interpretation 11 and application of the convention, and that the -- and I 12 quote: 13 "Discriminatory use of mental or 14 physical violence or abuse..."
-(As 15 read) 16 Is an important factor in determining whether a State has committed torture.
-17 18 The committee has emphasized State's 19 obligations to protect minority or marginalized 20 individuals or populations who are especially at risk of 21 torture or ill treatment and has found that gender is a 22 key factor in the forms of torture or ill treatment.
-It 23 has specifically connected murdered and missing Indigenous 24 women in Canada to violations of the UN Convention Against 25 Torture and has separately found that law enforcement
+greater elaboration in the standards involved for this type of illegal treatment, section 12 has a parallel in international law in the convention against torture and other cruel, inhuman, or degrading treatment to which Canada is a party and under which there is increasing recognition that gender-based violence against women may be considered torture in some circumstances.
+The committee that monitors compliance wit physical violence or abuse..."
+(As read)

+The committee that monitors compliance with the convention has recognized that the principle of non-discrimination is fundamental to the interpretation and application of the convention, and that the -- and I quote:

+"Discriminatory use of mental or

+Is an important factor in determining whether a State has committed torture.

+The committee has emphasized State's obligations to protect minority or marginalized individuals or populations who are especially at risk of torture or ill treatment and has found that gender is a key factor in the forms of torture or ill treatment.
+It has specifically connected murdered and missing Indigenous women in Canada to violations of the UN Convention Against Torture and has separately found that law enforcement

 1 officials who fail to provide adequate protection against 2 racially motivated attacks is a violence.
-The 3 disproportion of violence against Indigenous women and girls clearly constitutes clear and unusual -- cruel and 4 5 unusual treatment, and in some cases, torture.
-Section 15 is the Charter's equality and 6 non-discrimination provision.
-To show discrimination 7 under section 15, a claimant must prove a distinction 8 9 based on an enumerated or analogous ground such as race, 10 and that the distinction's impact on the individual or 11 group perpetrates -- perpetuates a disadvantage or 12 disadvantages.
+The 3 disproportion of violence against Indigenous women and 4 girls clearly constitutes clear and unusual cruel and 5 unusual treatment, and in some cases, torture.
+6 Section 15 is the Charter's equality and 7 non-discrimination provision.
+To show discrimination 8 under section 15, a claimant must prove a distinction 9 based on an enumerated or analogous ground such as race, 10 and that the distinction's impact on the individual or 11 group perpetrates perpetuates a disadvantage or 12 disadvantages.
 13 It is discriminatory conduct that 14 section 15 seeks to prevent, not the underlying attitude 15 or motive of the conduct.
 The disproportionate prevalence 16 of violence against Indigenous women and girls most 17 certainly perpetuates disadvantages.
 18 Section 15 is usually directed at express 19 legislation or rules.
 Here, it is the State conduct or 20 inaction in the administration of the law that is based on 21 exclusionary racial distinctions which are no less 22 egregious or deserving of rectification.
 23 The prevalence of violence and the 24 disappearance of Indigenous women and girls constitutes 25 human rights violations under Canada's own human rights